NumberDance/Atarion/README.md

 # Atarion
-"All VS. The Monster" MMORPG game, with ball-bar concepts from the original Atari.
+"All VS. The Monster" Psyche World MMORPG, mixed with old-school game mechanics.

 Using LibGDX for graphics -> https://github.com/libgdx